insanj/portal/README.md

 <h1 align="center">portal</h1>
 <h3 align="center">🌌  portal gun in minecraft</h3>

----

 Based off of the [Bukkit reqest forum post](https://bukkit.org/threads/portal-gun.478108/) made by user [Shikishima](https://bukkit.org/members/shikishima.91268249/).

----
+Forked and rewritten from [MrDaniel's PortalGun](https://github.com/MrDaniel-TX/PortalGun), which is also why he is included in the Authors section.

 ## What's included